clementfab/ProbaV/README.md

 Implementation based on FSRCNN.
 This code use the [`embiggen`](https://github.com/lfsimoes/probav) module specifically made for this competition.

+The `PROBAV report.pdf` contains a detailed rundown of this submission.

 #### Preping [data](https://kelvins.esa.int/proba-v-super-resolution/data/) and aggregating images